-Fathers’ & Mothers’ Rights Attorney | Orlando
+Fathers’ & Mothers’ Rights Attorney in Orlando | Aubrey Law

-The Custody Rights of Orlando Mothers
+The Custody Rights of Mothers in Orlando

-- Who did the majority of the child raising;
+- Who did the majority of the child raising

-- The parenting strengths of each parent;
+- The parenting strengths of each parent

-- The physical and mental health of each parent;
+- The physical and mental health of each parent

-- Much more.
+- Much more

-The Rights of Orlando Fathers
+The Custody Rights of Fathers in Orlando

 Child Support Rights of the Custodial Parent

 Struggling with child custody or a divorce?
 Not sure how to plan for you or a loved one’s elder care?
-If you are seeking legal representation contact Sperling Ducker PLC, Attorneys and Counselors at Law.
-Call us at 407-645-3297 or send us a send us a message.
-Visit our Winter Park and Orlando office.
-Sperling Ducker serves Altamonte Springs, Longwood, Maitland, Orlando, Oviedo, Winter Garden, Winter Park and Winter Springs and surrounding areas.
+If you are seeking legal representation contact Aubrey Law, Attorneys and Counselors at Law.
+Our attorneys handle every legal representation from family law to elder law.
+Call us at (407) 647-7887 or send us a send us a message.
+Visit Aubrey Law’s Office.
+Aubrey Law serves Altamonte Springs, Longwood, Maitland, Orlando, Oviedo, Winter Garden, Winter Park and Winter Springs and surrounding areas.